8. Scholars: get ready to start your scholarship

 This page describes what you must do if you get and accept a New Zealand Scholarship.
 We congratulate those applicants who make it into our scholarship programme.

-This handbook is vital for all Scholars studying in New Zealand.
-You must read this handbook carefully as it outlines and explains your responsibilities and expectations as a New Zealand Scholarship recipient.
+The handbooks are vital for all Scholars studying in New Zealand or the Pacific.
+You must read the relevant handbook carefully as it outlines and explains your responsibilities and expectations as a New Zealand Scholarship recipient.

 Getting your New Zealand Scholarship may be conditional.
 You may need to meet some conditions before you leave your home country, and/or as soon as you arrive at your study location.
 Your Scholarship Letter of Offer will tell you if your scholarship comes with prerequisite conditions.
 If you do not meet the prerequisite conditions, we have to withdraw the offer of a scholarship.